 Establishing Character Moment: We learn everything we need to know about the main four gangsters in the opening diner scene.
 Mr. Pink refuses to tip the waitress, showing that he's self-centered and has little sympathy for others.
 Mr. White gets angry at him and passionately explains why waitresses need tips, showing that he's good-natured and sympathetic.
 Mr. Blonde jokingly offers to shoot him for not tipping, showing that he's a violent psychopath.
 Also, notice that when Joe asks the crew which one of them didn't tip, Mr. Orange immediately rats Mr. Pink out — foreshadowing the revelation that he's the rat.

-Even Evil Has Standards: The other characters are pretty disgusted by Mr. Blonde's actions.
+Even Evil Has Standards: Mr. White and Mr. Pink are extremely disgusted with Mr. Blonde's shootup of the store.
 And disgusted at Mr. Pink's refusal to tip the waitress (in fact, Mr. Blonde actually proceeds to speak for the waitresses, though not to the extent Mr. White does so).

 Flash Back: Several, for most of the main characters.
 Denied by Tarantino, who claims to hate these scenes being referred to as flashbacks, and prefers to think of it as a particular order that the audience will receive information in.
 Lending credence to this is the fact that none of the flashback scenes are preceded by a character reminiscing to past events.

 Fluffy the Terrible: Nice Guy Eddie.
 All of the really murderous robbers have names like "Mr. Pink" and "Mr. Blonde".